gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 ## Data-center Topology

-**Three-tiered hierarchy** : In a traditional data center topology, the three-tiered hierarchy is a widely used design that organizes the network into three distinct layers: Core, Distribution (or Aggregation), and Access (or Edge).
+**Three-tiered hierarchy** : In a traditional data center topology, the three-tiered hierarchy is a widely used design that organizes the network into three distinct layers: **Core**, **Distribution (or Aggregation)**, and **Access (or Edge)**.
 Each layer has a specific role in ensuring efficient data flow, management, scalability, and redundancy.

-- Core : The Core Layer is the backbone of the data center network, providing high-speed and reliable connectivity between various distribution layers and external networks.
-It is responsible for routing and forwarding large amounts of data quickly and efficiently.
+- Core : The Core Layer is the backbone of the data center network, providing high-speed and reliable connectivity between various distribution layers and external networks. **It is responsible for routing and forwarding large amounts of data quickly and efficiently**.
 The Core Layer is designed for high availability and typically features redundant links and devices to prevent downtime.

-- Distribution/Aggregation : The Distribution Layer, also known as the Aggregation Layer, serves as an intermediary between the Core and Access layers.
-It aggregates traffic from multiple access switches before routing it to the Core Layer.
-This layer is also responsible for implementing policies, such as access control, quality of service (QoS), and load balancing.
+- Distribution/Aggregation : The Distribution Layer, also known as the Aggregation Layer, serves as an intermediary between the Core and Access layers. **It aggregates traffic from multiple access switches before routing it to the Core Layer**.
+This layer is also responsible for **implementing policies, such as access control, quality of service (QoS), and load balancing**.
 Additionally, it provides redundancy and fault tolerance by connecting to multiple Core Layer devices.

 - Access/Edge : The Access Layer, also known as the Edge Layer, is the first point of entry into the data center network for end devices, such as servers, storage, and network-attached devices.
 It provides connectivity to the end devices and is responsible for enforcing security policies, VLAN segmentation, and port security.
 The Access Layer typically consists of switches that connect directly to the servers and other devices in the data center.

-**Collapsed core** : Network architecture where the core and the distribution layers are being merged into a single layer.
+**Collapsed core Architecture** : Network architecture where the core and the distribution layers are being combined into a single layer.
 This is often seen in smaller or medium-sized data-centers.
-This can lower the costs because it can reduce the number of switches and simplify the management.
-This model also reduces latency by decreasing the number of hops between devices and the core of the network.
+This can **lower the costs** because it can **reduce the number of switches and simplify the management**.
+This model also **reduces latency** by decreasing the number of hops between devices and the core of the network.

-**Spine and Leaf Architecture** : An alternative network design focused on optimizing communication within the data center itself, using a full mesh topology.
-This architecture provides faster speeds and lower latency compared to the traditional three-tiered hierarchy.
+**Spine and Leaf Architecture** : An alternative network design focused on optimizing communication within the data center itself, using a full **mesh topology**.
+This architecture **provides faster speeds and lower latency** compared to the traditional three-tiered hierarchy.

 - Spine : Consists of switches that interconnect all the Leaf Layer switches in a full mesh topology.
 This layer is responsible for high-speed, low-latency data transfer across the data center by ensuring that each Leaf switch has a direct path to every other Leaf switch.